SPRINGFIELD TOWN LIBRARY

 Use of the Library's computers is conditioned on the user's compliance with the Terms and Conditions of Use (below).
 Accepted use must be legal, ethical and respectful of intellectual property and data ownership, system security and privacy rights.
 If use of the computers results in disruption of Library services or a user fails to comply with the Terms and Conditions of Use, the Library reserves the right to end the user's session and/or suspend or restrict indefinitely access to the Library's computers.
 A patron denied access to the Library's computers may appeal that decision to the Library Board of Trustees.

 In an effort to ensure that the use of these computers is consistent with the Policies of the Springfield Town Library, the following terms and conditions of use shall apply:

-Users shall read the “Policy on Public Access to Computers & the Internet” and these Terms and Conditions of Use and click “I Agree” on screen indicating that they understand and agree to abide by these policies and regulations before using the Internet.
-Internet users under 18 years of age must also have an Internet UserContract signed by a parent or legal guardian.
+Users shall read Terms and Conditions of Use and click “I Agree” on screen indicating that they understand and agree to abide by these policies and regulations before using the internet.

 Library computer users agree to comply with all applicable federal, state and local laws as well as Library policies, procedures and behavior guidelines.
 Use of the Library's computers for pornographic, illegal or criminal purposes, for gambling, or for abusive, threatening or harassing communication is prohibited.
 The Library may terminate or restrict a user's computer privileges for failure to comply with these accepted use regulations.

 Users may not download or install programs or store files on the hard drive.
-The Library will provide diskettes and CDs for a nominal charge.
+The Library will provide storage devices for a nominal charge.

-The charge for printing in black & white is 15 cents per page, 50 cents per page in color; please use print preview before printing.
+The charge for printing in black & white is 15 cents per page, 50 cents per page in color.
 Users are responsible for the cost of all pages printed, whether intended or not.